Policies

 Policy Statement

-When we think of ‘Safeguarding’, we tend to compartmentalise it into physical safety, mental well- being and health – we need to realise that these things and all other aspects of safeguarding cannot work unless they are considered as a whole.
+When we think of ‘Safeguarding’, we tend to compartmentalize it into physical safety, mental well- being and health – we need to realize that these things and all other aspects of safeguarding cannot work unless they are considered as a whole.
 We also must consider the safeguarding and well being of the adults who care for the children, as well as the children themselves.

 Besides the training and our knowledge of all aspects of child protection and child safety, none of this works unless we can stand back and take an overview of our setting and then consider the total needs of every child and adult in our setting and, where necessary, offer support.